 The Group provides all employees with pension benefits through a defined contribution pension programme.
 The Group provides contributions matching the employee's level of required contribution.
-The funds are invested in one of the Group's pension investment portfolios based on the employee's reference, which is administered by a third party advisor.
+The funds are invested, based on the employee's preference, in the Group's pension investment platform, which is administered by an affiliated pension administration company.